How Do I Build A Food Storage Pantry For Emergencies?

 When building an emergency food supply, it’s important to consider individual dietary restrictions.
 Take into account any food allergies, intolerances, or special diets that members of your household may have.
 Stock up on suitable alternatives that meet their specific needs.
 Consider gluten-free options, dairy-free alternatives, and vegetarian or vegan choices.
 By taking individual dietary restrictions into account, you can ensure that everyone has access to suitable and safe food during an emergency situation.

-See also What Are The Considerations For Food Allergies In Prepping?
+See also What Are The Key Factors In Selecting A Bug-out Location?

 Considering long shelf life and versatility